All Episodes

 All right, news roundup and information overload hour.

-If you want to be a part of the program, uh in a second, we're going to check in with Professor Alan Dershowitz.
+In a second, we're going to check in with Professor Alan Dershowitz.

-Uh, by the way, he's just authored a brand new book.
+By the way, he's just authored a brand new book.

-This guy has an ability to write books and he writes them himself.
+This guy has an ability to write books, and he writes them himself.

-I mean, I guess when you're a professor at Harvard, you're that smart.
+And in no time, I mean, I guess when you're a professor at Harvard, you're that smart.

-You can do it that quickly, because for me, it is, you know, hate to admit it publicly, but it takes like a year.
+Because for me, it is, you know, hate to admit it publicly, but it takes like a year.

-Um, we're gonna talk about the war, what's going on in Israel.
+We're going to talk about the war, what's going on in Israel.

-You know, I I keep harping on the fact that Joe Biden has not upheld his oath of duty to uphold the Constitution of the United States.
+You know, I keep harping on the fact that Joe Biden has not upheld his oath of duty to uphold the Constitution of the United States.

-He's he has now been picking and choosing which laws he cares to enforce.
+He has now been picking and choosing which laws he cares to enforce.

 And he's even taken it further.

-Joe Biden and his administration, they've been lying to us repeatedly that the border's safe, the border's secure, the borders closed, none of which is true.
+Joe Biden and his administration, they've been lying to us repeatedly that the border is safe, the border is secure, the border's closed.

-We have thousands that have come in from the Middle East, including Iran and Syria, uh, China and Russia, tens of thousands, and nobody is being vetted at the border.
+We have thousands that have come in from the Middle East, including Iran and Syria, China and Russia, tens of thousands, and nobody is being vetted at the border.

-And they are plotting, they are planning, they are scheming, uh, either another 9-11 or worse, or another October 7th, or worse, and they will have blood on their hands.
+And they are plotting, they are planning, they are scheming either another 9-11 or worse, or another October 7th or worse, and they will have blood on their hands if in fact we find out later, oh, they will let in because of Joe Biden's open border policies and of course, Joe aiding, abetting, and assisting.

-Uh, but anyway, here's Christopher Ray.
+But anyway, here's Christopher Wright.

 It took him a long time, but even he's now concerned about the people pouring across the southern border.

-Wording it maybe another way if it were lower, if that number were lower and the border wasn't as open as it is, and we'd be safer.
+Wording it maybe another way if it were lower, if that number were lower and the border wasn't as open as it is and we'd be safer.

-I think greater fidelity about who's coming in this country and how they're getting in uh is essential to making sure we protect Americans from from all sorts of threats, including a potential terrorist attack.
+I think greater fidelity about who's coming in this country and how they're getting in is essential to making sure we protect Americans from all sorts of threats, including a potential terrorist attack.

 Yeah, I do too.

-All right, and then I want to play this for you.
+And then I want to play this for you.

 And I've heard enough of this to last a lifetime.